-CPO's Monika Kopacz, Atmospheric Chemistry, Carbon Cycle, & Climate (AC4) program manager, brought together subject matter experts from across NOAA to update the NOAA State of the Science Factsheet for Aerosols and Climate.
+CPO’s Monika Kopacz, Atmospheric Chemistry, Carbon Cycle, & Climate (AC4) program manager, brought together subject matter experts from across OAR as well as NWS and NESDIS to update the NOAA State of the Science Factsheet for Aerosols and Climate.

 NOAA develops State of the Science Fact Sheets about key research areas which may be of high interest to the public, and where there may be a diversity of science views within NOAA.